Programs and Services Offered at CHKC

 Residential Training Program

-CHKC’s residential program is an intensive training program that is free of charge for individuals who are deafblind who live in the province of Ontario.
-Individuals who participate in this program stay at the training centre for one to three weeks and have specific learning goals that are achieved through a daily schedule of a mixture of one-on-one training, workshops and clubs.
+CHKC’s residential program is an intensive training program that is free of charge for individuals who are deaf-blind who live in the province of Ontario.
+Individuals who participate in this program stay at the Training Centre from 1 to 3 weeks and have specific learning goals that are achieved through a daily schedule of a mixture of one on one training, workshops and clubs.

-CHKC clubs are programming that happens on an ongoing basis and have social and educational components with lots of peer-to-peer interactions.
-These clubs occur in a more informal situation where there is a facilitator rather than an instructor; this allows people to bounce ideas off of each other and to learn from shared experiences.
+CHKC clubs are programing that happen on an ongoing basis and have social and educational components with lots of peer to peer interactions.
+These clubs occur in a more informal situation where there is a facilitator rather than an instructor, this allows people to bounce ideas off of each other and learn from shared experiences.

 Some clubs offered at the Centre are: